EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 - **verb** determines the level of verbosity in the output file, integer values of 0, 1, 2, and 3 provide different levels of verbosity (default ’0’)
 - **noa** number of electron in $\alpha$ spin channel, required for calculations of open-shell systems with `KSINV`.
 - **nob** number of electron in $\beta$ spin channel, required for calculations of open-shell systems with `KSINV`.
-- **vhoep** if set to 0, enable the calculation of the Hartree potential from the representation in the OEP basis instead of the construction from the density matrix as in the Hartree-Fock calculation (default: ‘0’)
+- **vhoep** if set to $\neq$ 0, enable the calculation of the Hartree potential from the representation in the OEP basis instead of the construction from the density matrix as in the Hartree-Fock calculation (default: ‘0’)
 - **space_sym** if set to $\neq$ 0, enable the space-symmetrization.
 When active, sets vhoep=1 thr_sym=1d-10. (default: '0')
 - **vref_fa_sameab** if set to $\neq$ 0, force the Fermi-Amaldi reference potential to be the same for $\alpha$ and $\beta$ spin channels in `UKSINV` calculations (default: ‘0’)
 - **homo** if set to $\neq$ 0, enable the use of the HOMO condition.
 Note that epsilon_major/epsilon_minor must be specified to get meaningful results. (default '0')